 Affiliate marketing is a performance-based marketing that works on a revenue share basis.
 It is one of the most effective ways for a company to generate new business.
-A company will allow marketers, individuals, networks and companies to promote their brand using various marketing channels such as SEO, PPC, email marketing, social media marketing, display advertising, reviews of products and services and content marketing.
+A company will allow marketers, individuals, networks and other businesses to promote their brand using various marketing channels such as SEO, PPC, email marketing, social media marketing, display advertising, reviews of products and services, as well as content marketing.

 An advertiser is any company selling products and services like loans, electronics, gaming and much much more.
-This is a cost-effective way for an advertiser to generate sales as the affiliate will do a lot of the work to drive traffic online and in most cases will only be paid for the sales they generate.
+Affiliate marketing is a cost-effective way for an advertiser to generate sales as the affiliate will do much of the work to drive traffic online.
+And in most cases, the affiliate will only be paid for the sales they generate.

-The Publisher is the company or individual who generates sales or leads through their marketing efforts.
-The publisher or affiliate will agree to work on behalf of the advertiser using approved marketing materials which are generally supplied by the advertiser.
-These could be email creatives, banners, text link or display ads.
-It is the publisher’s job to use these and their own websites to generate leads ensuring they are compliant with local marketing laws and also rules and regulations relating to the particular industry.
+The publisher is the company or individual who generates sales or leads through their marketing efforts.
+The publisher or affiliate will agree to work on behalf of the advertiser using approved marketing materials, which are generally supplied by the advertiser.
+These could be email creatives, banners, text links or display ads.
+It is the publisher’s job to use these and their own websites to generate leads, all while ensuring they are compliant with local marketing laws, as well as rules and regulations relating to the particular industry they're working in.

 The consumer is the final piece of the puzzle.
 Without the consumer buying, there is no affiliate marketing.
 They are the ones who will see the ad, click on it and hopefully purchase a product or service from the advertiser.
 If a customer purchases or performs the right action, the affiliate will be paid.
 But how they get paid differs depending on the agreement set out by the advertiser.

-When a customer visits a publisher’s website and clicks through to a advertisers website, this prospect will be tracked through a cookie placed on the customer device.
+When a customer visits a publisher’s website and clicks through to an advertiser’s website, this prospect will be tracked through a cookie placed on the customer’s device.
 If the prospect later transacts within an agreed period (usually 7-90 days) the publisher will be credited with the sale through an agreed amount (percentage or fixed amount).

-MoneySavingExpert.com is one of the biggest consumer financial information website in the UK with over 8 million visits every month.
+MoneySavingExpert.com is one of the biggest consumer financial information websites in the UK, with over 8 million visits every month.
 Its goal is to help people make better financial decisions.

-How they make money : The website doesn’t accept advertisements or sponsored posts, nor does it offer any paid products.
-Their only monetary method using affiliate links.
+How they make money : How they make money : The website doesn’t accept advertisements or sponsored posts, nor does it offer any paid products.
+Their only monetary method is using affiliate links.
 Some of their different tactics include maintaining a list of discount codes and deals for a number of retailers and taking a cut from each sale.
-Also featuring pages showing the best bank account or credit card and taking a cut from anyone signing up using its affiliate link.
-As well as featuring mortgage/loan calculators and taking commission from recommended financial products.TripAdvisor
+They also feature pages showing the best bank account or credit card, taking a cut from anyone signing up using an affiliate link.
+Money Saving Expert additionally have mortgage/loan calculators, and take commission from recommended financial products.TripAdvisor

 How they make money : TripAdvisor has an affiliate partnership with some of the biggest travel companies in the world.
 As a very trusted company, many consumers don’t realise they are an affiliate website.
 TripAdvisor works with many travel companies who pay them a generous commission for each lead and affiliate sale due to their high lead quality.